carlotes247/carlotes247.github.io/index.md

     title: Projects
     projects:
       - title: InteractML
-        text: Interactive Machine Learning Visual Scripting Toolkit for Unity
+        text: Interactive Machine Learning Visual Scripting Toolkit for Unity.
+C# Editor, C++ ML inference with Rapidlib, interops
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
         icon: 1.jpg
         url: http://interactml.com/
       - title: Attitude MSc iOS Research Project
-        text: MSc Investigation on How an iOS Game can Affect Attitudes towards Bullying in Children
+        text: MSc Investigation on How an iOS Game can Affect Attitudes towards Bullying in Children.
+C# iOS
         icon: 2.jpg
         url: '#skills'
       - title: BSc Windows Firearm Simulator
-        text: Virtual Firearm Simulator built in Unity3D and Connected to Custom Replica
+        text: Virtual Firearm Simulator built in Unity3D and Connected to Custom Replica.
+C# Windows
         icon: 3.jpg
         url: '#about'
       - title: BSc Arduino Firearm Replica
         text: Modified Physical Replica of Firearm.
 Arduino, Wii remote, Unity3D
         icon: 4.jpg
         url: '#'
       - title: PhD PSMove Research Prototype 1
-        text: Motion Controlled Research Prototype for Study on Immersion
+        text: Motion Controlled Research Prototype for Study on Immersion.
+C#, C++ PSMovelib library, interops
         icon: 5.jpg
         url: '#'
       - title: PhD Leap Motion Research Prototype 2
-        text: Hand-tracked Research Prototype using Machine Learning for Motion Recognition
+        text: Hand-tracked Research Prototype using Machine Learning for Motion Recognition.
+C#, Leap Motion, Wekinator (Java)
         icon: 6.jpg
+        url: '#'
+      - title: The Pit
+        text: Ludum Dare 48 entry.
+Online 4 player Multiplayer.
+Photon Networking.
+Procedural voxel world generation.
+C#
+        icon: thepit.png
+        url: '#'
+      - title: C++ Modern Art Generator
+        text: Little project in C++ where everything is procedurally generated using OpenFrameworks, emulating the style of paintings by Kandinsky.
+        icon: kandisnky.png
+        url: '#'
+      - title: QT Labs
+        text: VR game focused on adorable little microbes floating around you.
+You have a pistol that shoots fire and another one that shoots iced water, and a number of sugar cubes.
+The pistol is used to change the colour of the microbes, but heating them up too much results in them going into heat and reproducing.
+C#, VRTK
+        icon: qtlabs.png
+        url: '#'
+      - title: The Empire of Evil
+        text: Lowrezjam 2017 entry.
+On-rails pixel shooter.
+Custom Motion Control Framework in C#.
+        icon: empireofevil.jpg
+        url: '#'
+      - title: Filiam Dei
+        text: Jamchester 2017 Best Audio Design Winner.
+Asymmetric Cooperative 3D Puzzle Platformer in which a God helps free their daughter.
+PlayStation Move Controllers.
+PC.
+Custom Motion Control Framework in C# with C++ interops
+        icon: filiamdei.png
+        url: '#'
+      - title: Merienda VR
+        text: A VR Feeding Experience.
+HTC Vive, Virtual Reality Toolkit (VRTK), C#
+        icon: meriendaVR.jpg
+        url: '#'
+      - title: Wavelength
+        text: Best Art&Audio Award.
+Best concept 2nd place GGJ 2017.
+Cross-Platform Game.
+PC, Google Cardboard, WebGL.
+Unity 3D, Photon Networking.
+C#
+        icon: wavelength
+        url: '#'
+      - title: This-Order
+        text: This-Order is a serious game about a person who has Obsessive Compulsive Disorder (OCD).
+The person needs everything in the room to be perfect before the person is finally be able to go out of the house.
+PC.
+GGJ 2016
+        icon: thisorder.png
+        url: '#'
+      - title: KLUB
+        text: Transmedia Game.
+MSc Thesis Digital Narration.
+Game and Cultural Heritage.
+Unity 3D.
+PC, WebGL, Android, iOS.
+        icon: klub.jpg
+        url: '#'
+      - title: Travel
+        text: In Travel, you start out as a star lost in space, with no real instructions as to what to do and what the game is about.
+So you start exploring...
+Loosely inspired by Le Petit Prince.
+The Windows build supports Wiimote input.
+Unity 3D.
+PC, C++ library for wiimote integration
+        icon: travel.png
+        url: '#'
+      - title: Between
+        text: Between is a short and physically interactive digital game, played on the Playstation Move.
+The narrative wields the myth of reincarnation as an expression of consciousness experiencing itself.
+Unity 3D, PlayStation Move Controller.
+PC, C++ library for psmove integration
+        icon: between.jpg
+        url: '#'
+      - title: Braveness&Cowardice
+        text: Braveness/Cowardice is a 2D lateral scroll game in which the player controlls the mood of the main character, braveness and cowardice.
+The Brave world is iluminated but the Coward world is in darkness and reversed.
+Unity 3D
+        icon: braveness.png
         url: '#'

   # Presentations
   - type: presentations.html